Mud salamander: Habitat

 The mud salamander inhabits swamps in low elevations, bogs, seeps, springs, and streams that not only provide a muddy bottom, but also clean and clear water.
+Recent studies have shown them in higher elevation habitats in Southern Appalachia.
 The mud salamander, a burrowing species, seeks shelter in burrows beneath leaf litter, logs, stones, or bark.
 The mud salamander may also build tunnels in creek banks, as well.
 These amphibians spend most of their lives in close proximity to water, but also burrow into the soil of the surrounding area.
 Larvae are usually underground in muddy springs; they are often found in leaf litter, debris, and muck of muddy springs, seeps, and streams.
 After they lose their gills and become adults, they make burrows in muddy areas.
 They often use burrows of crayfish and will sit with their heads sticking out of these burrows waiting for prey to pass by.
 They come out of these burrows at night and forage in the surrounding area.
 Generally, mud salamanders do not wander as far from their main habitat as their close relatives, the red salamanders.
 Mud salamanders seem to favor small, muddy seeps and springs that dry up in the summer.
 Both larval and adult mud salamanders go deep underground during the hottest months of the summer, especially in the small springs and seeps that dry up.
 The gilled larvae go deep in the mud where the water is underground and the adults remain deep in burrows.
 During the hottest times of the year, they are usually only found at night or during rains foraging for a short time before they return to their burrows in the mud.
 Dusky salamanders are often found in the same habitat as mud salamanders and are much easier to find than the mud salamanders.
 When this is the case, the more abundant dusky salamanders often serve as a food source for the mud salamanders.
 There are many scenarios where small muddy springs where mud salamanders live feed into larger streams that have more common species such as dusky and two-lined salamanders.
 In this case, the muds venture into the main stream and can often be found in it because they are looking for more food outside of their smaller, more primary habitat.
 One reason for this is less competition outside of a smaller habitat full of mud salamanders, another reason is the abundant two lined and dusky salamanders that are food for the larger muds.
 They can often be found in creeks that do not seem like ideal habitat for them because they have ventured out of their primary habitat for food.
 Chances are an ideal muddy habitat is within walking distance from where the mud salamander was found in the stream.